doyun421/Face_Recognition/README.md

 ## Face Recognition Use Cases
 1) Health Care
-  - Facial recognition can automatically scan the face of the patient and extract medical history and insurance information, reducing the workload for healthcare workers and reducing patient wait times.
-A recent study shows a 66% percent acceptance of facial recognition technology by patients to extract their information.

   - Facial recognition can also be used to diagnose medical disorders in patients with mild or difficult-to-detect symptoms. (e.g., fever, cough, sore throat, malaise by extract patients' expression, feeling of discomfort and lack of well-being, muscle pain, nausea, vomiting, diarrhea, loss of taste and smell) e.g. fever: checking thermal infrared camera, cough: frown face, sore throat: holding patient's neck, etc.